The General Conference of The United Methodist Church states that the primary task of youth ministry is to:

 Students in the high school class also explore the Bible, Christian themes, and the intersection of faith and life.
 This class has also been known to make Play-Doh sculptures and to cover a wall in sticky notes.

 All students in 9th grade (or above) are invited to participate in Trinity’s confirmation program.
 This one-year-long program prepares youth to confirm their baptism, to explore their identity within the community of faith, and to become official members of Trinity United Methodist Church.
 This program consists of special Sunday morning classes once a month during the church school hour.
-It also includes special sessions once a month after church, as well as time in small groups made up of prospective confirmands and confirmation mentors.
+It also includes special sessions once a month after church.

 Junior & Senior High Youth Fellowship